1989: "Nothing But Net"

 Eastern Conference Champs – New Orleans Jazz

-Western Conference Champs – Kansas City Kings
+Western Conference Champs – Indiana Pacers

-1987: “Nothing But Net” Champions – New Orleans Jazz
+1989: “Nothing But Net” Champions – New Orleans Jazz

 "Nothing But Net" League History